mongodb/terraform-provider-mongodbatlas/docs/resources/stream_processor.md

 ### Required

 - `instance_name` (String) Human-readable label that identifies the stream instance.
 - `pipeline` (String) Stream aggregation pipeline you want to apply to your streaming data.
+Using [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode) is recommended when settig this attribute.
+For more details see [Aggregation Pipelines Documentation](https://www.mongodb.com/docs/atlas/atlas-stream-processing/stream-aggregation/)
 - `processor_name` (String) Human-readable label that identifies the stream processor.
 - `project_id` (String) Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.